brunobowden/GOTURN/README.md

 To save videos of the tracker running on the test set, run the script:
 ```
-bash scripts/save_videos_test.sh vot_folder
+bash scripts/save_videos_test.sh tmp/vot2014
 ```

 ### Visualizing validation set performance

 To visualize the performance on the validation set, first download the ALOV dataset (as described below)

-Then you can run the tracker on the validation set and visualize the output by running the following script:
+Then you can run the tracker on the validation set and visualize the output by running the following script, with parameters to the ALOV videoes and the annotations:
 ```
-bash scripts/show_tracker_val.sh alov_image_folder alov_annotation_folder
+bash scripts/show_tracker_val.sh tmp/alov/imagedata++ tmp/alov/alov300++_rectangleAnnotation_full
 ```
-where alov_videos_folder is the path to the ALOV videos folder and alov_annotations_folder is the path to the ALOV annotations folder.

 Note that, for the pre-trained model downloaded above, after choosing hyperparameters, the model was trained on the training+validation sets (not the test set!) so we would expect the validation performance here to be very good (much better than test set performance).